contiki-os/contiki/platform/zoul/README.md

 The `PORT` argument could be used to specify in which port the device is connected, in case we have multiple devices connected at the same time.

 To generate an assembly listing of the compiled firmware, run `make zoul-demo.lst`.
 This may be useful for debugging or optimizing your application code.
 To intersperse the C source code within the assembly listing, you must instruct the compiler to include debugging information by adding `CFLAGS += -g` to the project Makefile and rebuild by running `make clean zoul-demo.lst`.

+To enable printing debug output to your console, use the `make login` to get the information over the USB programming/debugging port, or alternatively use `make serialview` to also add a timestamp in each print.

 Node IEEE/RIME/IPv6 Addresses
 -----------------------------